NamelessVoice/Thief-Enhancement-Pack/README.md

 ## Installation
 There is no installer, just the ep2.zip file.
-Drop it into your Thief installation and add it to the mod_path in cam_mod.ini
+Drop it into your Thief installation's "mods" folder and add it to the mod_path in cam_mod.ini

 e.g.:

-    mod_path ep2
+    mod_path mods\ep2

 For Thief 1, instead use:

-    mod_path ep2\thief1+ep2
+    mod_path mods\ep2\thief1+mods\ep2

+There is no need to extract the zip, though you can if you prefer.
+It will work as either mods\ep2.zip or as mods\ep2 (extracted folder.)

 ## Things to look out for: